mjhovers/IOP-to-HDP-Migration-Docs/clean_valadd.md

         **Warning:** This might result in an Ambari unknown service state.

     -q
     :   This option is optional.
 If removing a service, the parameter specifies to remove stack files that are associated with the service.
-If removing assembly, the parameter specifies to remove the yum repo and the cache.

         **Warning:** When running the remove service script, this option prevents a reinstallation.